Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

 This idea can in fact be extended to arbitrary levels of nested administrative hierarchy.
 We can, for example, limit not only the number of split counties but also the number of split cities and Census tracts to $n-1$ each, since tracts are nested within cities, which are nested within counties.
 To do so, we begin by drawing spanning trees using Wilson's algorithm on the smallest administrative units.
 We then connect spanning trees into larger and larger trees by drawing spanning trees on the quotient graphs of each higher administrative level.
-Even with multiple levels of administrative hierarchy, the calculation of the number of spanning trees is still straightforward, by analogy to equation~\eqref{eq:hier-st}.
+(In this approach, cities which cross county boundaries must be split in two, and regions outside of cities must be treated as their own pseudo-city.)
+Even with multiple levels of administrative hierarchy, the calculation of the number of spanning trees is still straightforward, by analogy to Equation~\eqref{eq:hier-st}.